Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Wisconsin's games this season have gone over 42 points six of 12 times.

-- Arizona State's games have gone over 42 points in eight of 10 chances this season.
+- Arizona State has combined with its opponents to score more than 42 points in eight of 10 games this season.

-- The combined points per game average of the two teams, 55.5, is 13.5 points more than Thursday's over/under.
+- The two teams combine to score 55.5 points per game, 13.5 more than the total in this contest.

-- This contest's over/under is 4.7 points greater than the 37.3 these two squads combine to surrender per game this season.
+- This contest's total is 4.7 points greater than the 37.3 these two squads combine to allow per game this season.

-- The Badgers and their opponents have scored an average of 42.4 points per game in 2021, 0.4 more than Thursday's total.

-- The 42-point total for this game is 10.5 points below the 52.5 points per game average total in Sun Devils games this season.
+- In 2021, games involving the Sun Devils have averaged a total of 52.5 points, 10.5 more than the set total in this contest.

 Wisconsin Stats and Trends

-- Wisconsin has played 12 games, with six wins against the spread.
+- Wisconsin has six wins against the spread in 12 games this season.

-- So far this season, the Badgers have been installed as favorites by a 7-point margin or more seven times and are 4-3 ATS in those matchups.
+- So far this season, the Badgers have been installed as favorites by a 7-point margin or more seven times and are 4-3 ATS in those games.

-- Wisconsin's games this year have gone over the point total six times in 12 opportunities (50%).
+- Wisconsin's games this year have gone over the total in six out of 12 opportunities (50%).

-- Wisconsin is 6-1 against the spread and 7-0 overall in games when it puts up more than 20.9 points.
+- Wisconsin is 6-1 against the spread and 7-0 overall this season when the team scores more than 20.9 points.

-- In games that Wisconsin amasses over 329.2 yards, the team is 5-2 against the spread and 6-1 overall.
+- Wisconsin is 5-2 against the spread and 6-1 overall when the team totals more than 329.2 yards.

-- The Badgers have turned the ball over 22 times this season, three more turnovers than the Sun Devils have forced (19).
+- This year, the Badgers have turned the ball over 22 times, three more than the Sun Devils' takeaways (19).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.